 Rather than simply listing your basic daily duties, this is the perfect place to include your key achievements during your time with a company.
 This is one of the first things an employer will look for and will help you to stand out from the crowd.
 In addition, including some of the less common tasks you undertook in a role will help potential employers identify any transferable skills.
 For example, completing payroll or invoicing work as part of an admin role may put you in contention for some form of financial role.

 The preferred order for your CV is as follows

-- Education – Details of your Education and/or Qualifications.
+- Education – Details of your education and/or qualifications

 - Key Skills (optional) – Key skills gained during previous roles, e.g. Communication, Project Management etc. In particular, list any you have gained during working life which may not be clear from your job descriptions (if you include this section, avoid repetition of bullet 3)

 Adjust your CV for each role

 You should take the time to review and adjust your CV for each job for which you apply, to make sure your relevant skills or experience are clear.
 This is particularly important when someone has a wide range of attributes and experience gained across a variety of sectors.
 If you are applying for a marketing role, include all experience but ensure that the focus of your CV is on the marketing-relevant skills.
 Keep the less relevant information brief and expand upon the details the employer will be looking for.

 Welcome to the party NXT Recruitment!
 Our very newest sponsors are...